yeojeongkim/61040-portfolio/psets/pset1.md

 ## Exercise 2: Extending a familiar concept

-1. & 2.
-Complete given concept
+1. Complete the definition of the concept state.
+2. Write a requires/effects specification for each of the two actions.
    - **concept** PasswordAuthentication
    - **purpose** limit access to known users
    - **principle** after a user registers with a username and a password, they can authenticate with that same username and password and be treated each time as the same user